 However, after one month of launching it, you find that your gamers don’t really like Atom’s design that your team spent over a month designing.

 Instead, if you’d followed the Scrum framework, you’d have developed the app in stages during each sprint.

 At the end of every sprint, you’ll deliver the finished version of the game to the stakeholders (gamers) for feedback.
 You can then incorporate their feedback in the next release, helping you scrap bad features before wasting time developing them!

 But the Scrum framework isn’t only about dividing projects into sprints and taking in customer feedback.

-You also have team roles, artifacts, and meetings.
+You also have team roles, artifacts, and scrum meetings.

 What are those?

 Don’t worry, here’s a quick and easy explanation about each one of them:

 There are three key roles in a Scrum team:

 - Product owner: communicates stakeholder needs and feedback to the team.
 They also host meetings like the planning meeting, sprint retrospective, and review.